-Director of Faculty Research Support Tess Powers provides comprehensive support for faculty seeking external funding for their scholarly and creative work.
-The office offers a variety of resources - a robust grants database, informational workshops, and grant planning support - designed to position faculty for success, regardless of their familiarity with the grant-seeking process.
-Faculty are welcome and encouraged to reach out to the office well in advance of needing the funding.
-Engaging the office early in the process can help faculty to have the information they need to make an informed decision about when or if to pursue external funding.
-For example, Tess works with faculty to develop a multi-year External Grants Plan that documents key funders, anticipated deadlines, and next steps.
+Director of Sponsored Research Tess Powers provides comprehensive support for faculty seeking external funding for their scholarly and creative work.
+The office offers a variety of resources - including help identifying potential funders and one-on-one grant planning support - designed to position faculty for success regardless of their experience with grant-seeking.
+Faculty are welcome to reach out to the office well in advance of needing the funding.
+For example, Tess works with faculty to develop a multi-year External Grants Plan that documents key funders, deadlines, and strategic next steps.
 Please review the External Grants Overview to learn more about how faculty are supported in the grant-seeking process.
-For more information, please contact Tess

-The college also has a number of internal funding sources, including the SEGway program, which provides seed funding to support strategic activities that will help make future external grant proposals more competitive.
+For more information, please contact Tess Powers.
+The college also has a number of internal funding sources, including the SEGway program, which provides seed funding to support activities that help make future external proposals more competitive.